S1rt3ge/covid-analytics-suite/readme.md

    cp .env.example .env
    ```

-   Edit the `.env` file and add your actual API keys:
+   Edit the `.env` file and add your actual API keys and another info:
    ```env
    # Example environment variables - replace with your actual keys
    API_KEY=your_api_key_here